 Presentation of Euro Yearbook 2015

-Fernando Fernández, Director, Annual Review of the Euro
+Fernando Fernández, Member of the Scientific Council

 Director, Policy, Strategy and Coordination, European Commission, DG ECFIN